cwelch1070/cowcalftracker-Backend/README.md

 - Consider deleting previous calf or adding it to a "History" document
 - Consider if displaying the gender only is sufficient on cattle card or more info is needed
 - Limit calf gender options to only two, Bull or Heifer
-- !Reimplement role call feature
+- Reimplement role call feature (Add to drop down for each herd on herd page)

 # Other Needed Changes
 - Implement thrid party auth